Servideska/HPC/doc.zih.tu-dresden.de/docs/software/private_modules.md

 This is also why, we have set `ulimit -c 0` as a default setting to prevent users from filling the `/home` directories with the dump of crashed programs.
-In particular, `ulimit -c 0` sets the core file size (blocks) to 0, which disables creation of core dumbs in case an application crashes.
+In particular, `ulimit -c 0` sets the core file size (blocks) to 0, which disables creation of core dumps in case an application crashes.

 !!! note "Enable core files for debugging"